ABOUT THE SITE

 Randy is the husband of Barb, the father of six children, and the grandfather of 12.

-Of course, the views expressed on this blog are his own, not necessarily representing the views of his wife, his kids, his friends, his church, or, in fact, his readers.
+Of course, the views expressed on this blog are his own, not necessarily representing the views of his wife, his kids, his friends, his church, his publisher, or, in fact, his readers.

 If you would like to hear some (or all, though that would be nuts) of Randy’s sermons, find out how here.